Pelagicore/meta-bistro/README.md

 meta-bistro if the original layers are available in the current build system setup.

-## Governance

-This repository is maintained and governed by Pelagicore AB, we will consider all contributions and anyone is free to fork this work.

-Maintainers:

- * Gordan Markus <gordan.markus@pelagicore.com>
- * Oscar Andreasson <oscar.andreasson@pelagicore.com>

 ## Branching

 This repository will follow the Yocto release system.
 Whenever a new Yocto